 - Black oystercatcher- Haematopus bachmani

-The Living Coast Discovery Center has one of the best variety of raptors on display that I have ever seen outside of a public zoo.
+The Living Coast Discovery Center has one of the best varieties of raptors on display that I have ever seen outside of a public zoo.
 Here you can see several native birds of prey up close and personal.
 Once daily, you can also have the opportunity to watch as the keepers feed each bird individually.

 Southern California Native Birds of Prey